Polymer/old-docs-site/1.0/docs/start/getting-the-code.md

     bower install --save Polymer/polymer#^1.2.0

+Depending on your shell, `Polymer/polymer#^1.2.0` may need to be escaped appropriately.
+If you get an error somewhere around the lines of 'match not found', try surrounding it with single or double quotes.

 Bower adds a `bower_components/` folder in the root of your project and fills it with {{site.project_title}} and its dependencies.